 In re: Foreign Exchange Benchmark Rates Antitrust Litigation, No. 1:13-cv-7789-LGS (S.D.N.Y.).

 BZS represents the City of Philadelphia Board of Pensions and Retirement in this class action against sixteen of the world’s largest banks.
 The plaintiffs in this matter allege collusion in the roughly $5 trillion-a-day foreign exchange market (FX), including a conspiracy to rig key FX financial benchmarks such as the WM/Reuters Closing Spot Rates, through the use of chat rooms and other means.
-As of early 2018, partial settlements totaling more than $2.3 billion are pending court approval.
+In August 2018, partial settlements totaling more than $2.3 billion received final court approval.

 In re: Domestic Drywall Antitrust Litigation, MDL No. 2437 (E.D.
 Pa.).

 BZS represents a building materials supply co. in this class action against the nation’s leading manufacturers of drywall.
 The plaintiffs allege that the manufacturers engaged in a horizontal conspiracy to restrict product from the United States drywall market, causing artificial increases in the price of drywall.
-By the end of 2017, settlements have been reached with all defendants for $190.7 million.
-The settlements are awaiting final court approval.
+By the end of 2017, settlements have been reached with all defendants for $190.7 million, and in 2018 those settlements received final court approval.

 In re: OSB Antitrust Litigation, Master File No. 06-826 (E.D.
 Pa.).